HeyFarrukh/web-app/content/articles/cv-guide.md

 -   Ensure no spelling or grammar errors.
 -   Some companies will have AI filtering.
 To prepare for this, try and use as many important keywords from the job description which naturally fit.
 Use our CV optimisation to help you
 -   When read by a recruiter, they will spend less than a minute reading, so focus on what you did, and why it mattered (impact) in the first line of each experience -**Measurable impacts!**
--   If it’s hard to quantify your work, use “Action” & “Result” from the <a href = "https://uk.indeed.com/career-advice/interviewing/starr-method">STARR framework</a>, and estimate the impact of what you did
+-   If it’s hard to quantify your work, use “Action” & “Result” from the <a href = "https://uk.indeed.com/career-advice/interviewing/starr-method" target="_blank" rel="noopener noreferrer">STARR framework</a>, and estimate the impact of what you did
 ---

 <br/>